Chapter Eight: Thornton v. Hadfield

 In his letter to the president, Thornton noted that Hoban had "calculated the minutiæ of the finish to the parts now begun."
 Given that and Hadfield's claim, there seemed to be little need for Thornton to supply "drawings hereafter, as may be deemed sufficient for the prosecution of the Capitol, and in time to prevent any delay whatever."
 Thornton would later claim that he made drawings, but he had a tendency to exaggerate.
 He told Lettsom in a February 1794 letter, "If a man wills to do, he does."
 Thornton mistook resolution for action.
 In his own mind, his claims came true.

-After finding it difficult to build a relationship with the president, in a long November 26, 1795, letter to Lettsom, Thornton claimed that on the lots they had both bought, he and the president "travelled over together on foot, and laid out our plans of future improvement...."
+After finding it difficult to build a relationship with the president, in a long November 26, 1795, letter to Lettsom, Thornton claimed that on the lots they had both bought on Peter's Hill, he and the president "travelled over together on foot, and laid out our plans of future improvement...."
 They walked where "the President means to build his private house of residence in the city....
 We were alone, and I thought myself highly favored by the manner in which this great man received my opinions.
 Thou wishes to see him - come to this region of happiness.
 I have many things confided to me, that, could I consistently with my duty disclose, would make our prospects appear truly grand."
 Seven months later, in June 1796, the president would write to Commissioner White that he had heard nothing about Thornton's plans to move to the city.(10)

-Meanwhile, the board was desperate for money.
+Meanwhile, in November 1795, the board was desperate for money.
 They found an amazing way to express that to the president.
 Thornton may not have written the letter but he certainly signed it: "many balances remain due for services rendered and a quarterly hire of black laborers; should the masters meet with difficulties in obtaining the wages of last year, at the very moment we are advertising for 120 laborers for next year, we shall certainly go into the market with a bad grace."(11) The speculators had stopped all payments.
 All three were in Philadelphia and, of course, so was congress that could so easily loan money to get its future home built.

 The president and board decided to send White who had served two terms in congress.
 White was the commissioner who knew the least about the Capitol.
 That proved embarrassing for Thornton.
 As White left for Philadelphia, he asked Hadfield to send a plan of the Capitol with the estimated cost and Hadfield sent his own plan.
 White shocked Thornton by reporting that a congressional committee asked for a copy of the plan for the Capitol, and he showed them Hadfield's.
 Thornton immediately sent up what he described as a "roll of papers" so the committee could see the "plans formerly adopted by the President, and now in progress...."
 The mail came but White did not get the plans.
 He informed Thornton that they had apparently been lost.